 Also, once you learn a second language, learning a third one is WAY easier.
 Partially due to the fact you have MORE textbooks and bilingual books to choose from.

 I like to call that the Compounding Effect of Language Learning.
-You can read more about this effect in another blog post I wrote.
+You can read more about this effect by clicking here.

 And yes, yes.
 I know some of you want me to quit yapping and just link the books already.